+COVID19 dispels any notion that Americans are actually prepared for any kind of disaster.
 Let's be honest.
 For the past eighteen years, practically everyone has told us to prepare a disaster kit for a 'rainy day' and everything would be ok.
 The reality is most Americans have rejected this advice for a lot of reasons.
-Even FEMA has admitted we have failed to create a culture of preparedness based on the current doctrine and recommendations.
-So to continue to tout this same message is not only unproductive, but it changes nothing in outcomes for underserved and vulnerable populations.
-The current COVID19 environment dispels any myth that Americans are actually prepared.

 Recognizing that preparedness is a mindset that requires people to change behaviors, we need a new approach.
-Preparedness Matters is at the forefront of several groundbreaking initiatives that will 'change the game' in disaster resiliency for the public, corporations, and the whole community.
-We'd love to work with you.
-Only after we have done all we can to prepare, can we then leave the outcome to the Creator.
+I founded Preparedness Matters in 2012 to 'change' the game in preparing for disasters.
+Since then we have been at the forefront of several groundbreaking initiatives that will 'change the game' in disaster resiliency for the public, corporations, and the whole community.

 RECENT SPEAKING ENGAGEMENTS